 I was recently at the Toledo Art Museum with my always willing mother when we encountered this artifact.
 We stared at it for a few moments–what my mom was thinking I’ll never know–when it struck me.
-I exclaimed out loud that it was the tip of a paint brush.
+I exclaimed out loud that it was the tip of a paintbrush.
 This got a good chuckle.
-It was a great moment not because we were laughing at the absurdity of what our brains perceived to be nonsense, but rather how abstraction forces the brain to rewire itself. it’s the same as trying to see animal shapes in clouds or the Catholic cross in a cheeto.
+It was a great moment not because we were laughing at the absurdity of what our brains perceived to be nonsense, but rather how abstraction forces the brain to rewire itself. it’s the same as trying to see animal shapes in clouds or the Catholic cross in a Cheeto.
 We’re programmed to make recognitions from what we see in reality.
-When confronted with strokes of paint arranged in vertical fashions, our brain scrambles to make sense of what it sees.
+When confronted with strokes of paint arranged in a vertical fashion, our brain scrambles to make sense of what it sees.
 It can’t accept that it’s just strokes of paint.

-I’ll admit that sometimes when I see a piece of abstract art, I throw my hands up and and admit defeat.
+I’ll admit that sometimes when I see a piece of abstract art, I throw my hands up and admit defeat.
 I just don’t get what I’m supposed to take away from lines of purple paint.
 Perhaps I should be admiring the technique used?
 Maybe the inventiveness of the color scheme?
 I’m not an expert in painting, so I can’t comment on these aspects.
 What I can say as a casual observer is that I’m not impressed.
 But that means jack shit.

 If there’s one piece that draws my ire, its this untitled pieced by Mark Rothko.
 Now, let me just preface by stating this article is not about bashing modern art.
 Nor am I going to make the case that Rothko is shit and pretentious.
 Anyone familiar with this site will no that’s not what I’m about.
 But I would be disingenuous if I wasn’t honest about my gut reaction.
 More so, this article is for people like me who aren’t steeped in the fine arts.

 So, before we get into this piece, I want to tell a story about an artist I once met.
 It was a couple of years ago, and I was in a hospital in New York City for a week stay.
 Anyone who’s ever been in the hospital for that long will tell you one thing: it’s boring as shit.
 Anyway, I’ve been in there for a few days, and I’m just walking around the halls, killing time, when this little girl started following me.
 Now, she’s wasn’t really a girl–she was 20–but she had such a youthful appearance.
 So now this woman (I’ll leave her unnamed) and I start talking.
 We tell our stories and she mentions she’s an undergrad art student.
 We talk further as a friendship starts to grow.
 The next day she pulls me aside and shows me a set of paint that the art therapist loaned her.
 We sit down and we start painting.
-Not attempt is made to actually create anything meaningful.
-We rip up newspaper and paint the pieces to our makeshift canvas.
-It’s the closest I’ve even been to what we call abstract art.
-Needless to say it was one the most joyous moments of my life.
+No attempt is made to actually create anything meaningful.
+We rip up a newspaper and paint the pieces to our makeshift canvas.
+It’s the closest I’ve ever been to what we call abstract art.
+Needless to say, it was one the most joyous moments of my life.
 There’s something so liberating by not being bound to reality, nor having to think.
 Just letting your hands and mind wander.

 So I think I can say on some levels I get abstract art.
 I can appreciate artists who actually are very talented and can use their skills to create a work that hides their skill.
 My shredded newspaper painting was shit, so I actually get excited by abstract art that makes me exclaim, “How the fuck did they do that?”